ramgopal99/flutter-assets-generator/README.md

 3. Type `ext install flutter-assets-generator`
 4. Press Enter

-You can also install it directly from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=your-publisher.flutter-assets-generator).
+You can also install it directly from the [Open VSX Registry](https://open-vsx.org/extension/Ramgopal/flutter-assets-generator).

 ## Quick Start